-Arithmetic multiplication and division (grammar rule 4b2.b) where the same semantics as defined for op:numeric-multiply and op:numeric-divide, respectively, when the two operands are numbers.
+Arithmetic multiplication and division (grammar rule 2.b) have the same semantics as defined for op:numeric-multiply and op:numeric-divide, respectively, when the two operands are numbers.
 They are not defined otherwise.

-Arithmetic exponentiation (grammar rule $4e{2.c}$, set and the result of raising the first operand to the power of the second operand, when the two operands are numbers.
+Arithmetic exponentiation (grammar rule 2.c) is defined as the result of raising the first operand to the power of the second operand, when the two operands are numbers.
 It is not defined in other cases.

-Arithmetic negation (grammar rule $4d{2.d}$ efined only when its operand is a number: in that case, its semantics is according to the specification of op:numeric-unary-minus.
+Arithmetic negation (grammar rule 2.d) is defined only when its operand is a number: in that case, its semantics is according to the specification of op:numeric-unary-minus.

-Comparison operators (grammar rule 7.a35) we en numbers are defined according to the specification of op:numericequal, op-numeric-less-than and op:numeric-greater-than, comparisons between dates are defined according to the specification of op:date-less-than and op:date-greater-than; comparisons between times are defined according to the specification of op:time-equal, op:time-less-than and op:time-greater-than; comparisons between years and months durations are defined according to the specification of op:duration-equal, op:yearMonthDuration-less-than and op:year-MonthDuration-greater-than; comparisons between days and time durations are defined according to the specification of op:duration-equal, op:dayTimeDuration-less-than and op:dayTimeDuration-greater-than.
+Comparison operators (grammar rule 35) between numbers are defined according to the specification of op:numericequal, op-numeric-less-than and op:numeric-greater-than, comparisons between dates are defined according to the specification of op:date-equal, op:date-less-than and op:date-greater-than; comparisons between times are defined according to the specification of op:time-equal, op:time-less-than and op:time-greater-than; comparisons between years and months durations are defined according to the specification of op:duration-equal, op:yearMonthDuration-less-than and op:year-MonthDuration-greater-than; comparisons between days and time durations are defined according to the specification of op:duration-equal, op:dayTimeDuration-less-than and op:dayTimeDuration-greater-than.